patmcnally/patmcnally.com/projects/index.markdown

 ![UpprDwnr Screenshot](/img/work/uppr_dwnr.jpg)

-UpprDwnr was an effort to short-cut sentiment analysis on Twitter by encouraging the use of two distinct hash tags: #uppr and #dwnr.
+UpprDwnr was an effort to short-cut sentiment analysis on Twitter by encouraging the use of two distinct hashtags: #uppr and #dwnr.
 A node.js process was connected to the Twitter feed, constantly on the look out for those two tags.
 Once one was found we used a simple heuristic to parse out the user, url, or other hashtag